layerware/hugsql/README.md

 ```

 By default, identifiers are not quoted.
 You can specify your desired
-quoting as an option when defining your functions or as an option to
+quoting as an option when defining your functions or as an option when
-your when calling your function.
+calling your function.

 Valid `:quoting` options are: